-However, he can't claim the cost of buying or laundering his business pants as they are conventional in nature, even if he only wears them to work.
+She can't claim the costs to buy or launder the exercise and business pants as they are conventional in nature, even though she only wears them to work.

-Giorgio washes his work shirts 3 times per week in a combined load and worked for 46 weeks during the income year.
-He applies a reasonable basis to calculate his claim:
+Lauren washes her work shirts 3 times per week in a washing load with her other clothes.
+Lauren works for 30 weeks during the financial year and applies a reasonable basis to calculate her claim as follows:

-3 washes per week \times \$0.50 per load \times 46 weeks in the year = \$69
+3 washes per week × \$0.50 per load × 30 weeks of the year = \$45